 The University is, in many ways, a monument to the vision of two of Seattle’s early pioneers, Arthur A. Denny and the Reverend Daniel Bagley, after whom Denny and Bagley Halls are named.
 It was largely due to their efforts that the University’s first building was constructed in 1861 at the corner of what is now 4th and University Street in downtown Seattle.
 The building was a stately two-story structure with a grand entrance – a portico that featured four Ionic columns.
 Washington Territorial University (statehood was still 28 years away) officially opened on September 16, 1861.
 Classes began on November 4.
 Asa Shinn Mercer was the President and initially the only instructor.
 Clarence Bagley, Daniel Bagley’s son, was the first student.
-The population of King County was about 300, not including Indians.
-The Civil War had just entered its sixth month.
+The non-native population of King County was about 300.* The Civil War had just entered its sixth month.

 In 1908, when the original site was about to be razed, Edmond S. Meany, head of the History Department and one of the University’s first graduates, sought to save the old building by having it moved to the new campus.
 Alas, only the hand-fluted cedar columns escaped demolition.
 They were erected, in 1911, very near the intersection of King and Pierce Lanes in the Quad.
 Meany and his colleague Herbert T. Condon named them Loyalty, Industry, Faith, and Efficiency, or “LIFE.”